Zenqlo/TPM_Update_Infineon_SLB_9670/README.md

         Source: https://support.hp.com/soar-attachment/923/col106405-ob-272765-1-ob-272765-1_sp94937_releasedoc.html

-2. Run "sp94937.exe" and navigate to "C:\SWSetup\sp94937" to find firmware files
+2. Run "sp94937.exe" and click continue to the end.
+3. Navigate to "C:\SWSetup\sp94937" to find firmware files
+4. Follow the steps in Section A, download "AOM-TPM-9670VH_7.62.3126.0.zip" and put the chosen firmware file to .\Tools\WinPE\Bin\x64\ the extracted zip folder.
-3. Use and follow the steps in Section A to use "TPMFactoryUpd.exe" to load your firmware
+5. Follow the steps in Section A, use "TPMFactoryUpd.exe" to load your firmware
-4. Remove "C:\SWSetup" folder
+6. Remove "C:\SWSetup" folder

 ## Section C: For Lenovo M710/M910 Series Only
 Official update from 7.62.3126.0 to 7.85.4555.0 for Lenovo